HypeCheck

 Moringa

-Also known as: Moringa oleifera, drumstick tree, miracle tree, horseradish tree, ben oil tree
+Also known as: Moringa oleifera, drumstick tree, miracle tree, ben oil tree, horseradish tree

 What the Science Says

-Moringa is a tropical plant whose leaves are packed with vitamins, minerals, antioxidants, and bioactive compounds.
-Early clinical trials suggest it may modestly improve cholesterol and triglyceride levels when combined with statins, support immune markers in people with HIV on antiretroviral therapy, and improve exercise endurance and antioxidant markers in young men.
-It has also been studied as a nutritional supplement for malnourished pregnant women, where it contributed to improved energy and nutrient intake.
+Moringa is a tropical tree whose leaves are packed with vitamins, minerals, and plant compounds.
+Early clinical trials suggest it may help improve cholesterol and triglyceride levels in people with high lipids, particularly when combined with other interventions.
+Small studies also hint at benefits for exercise endurance and antioxidant status, and it has been used as a nutritional supplement in malnourished populations.

 What It Doesn't Do